0

 The average individual rib (a full Prime Rib has 7 ribs) will weigh about 2 pounds to 2.5 pounds each and will serve 2-3 adults easily.
 Here is something to consider when sizing the cut you need: the Prime Rib has a large diameter to the eye of the meat; so a half-inch cut from the Prime Rib will weight a lot more that a half-inch cut from say the New York strip.
 So be careful when ordering by weight; what I mean by this is that if you were sizing a Filet Mignon roast, I would advise at least a half a pound of meat (finished cooking weight) per person.
 But if you apply this to the Prime Rib, a half pound of meat would be a slice maybe 3/8” thick.
 Our recommendation is to assume between 1-1.25lbs per serving when looking at this cut.

 Lastly, here’s a neat trick to consider: Have the ribs removed and tied back on.
 We’ll be happy to do this for you or if you are shopping locally, ask your local butcher to do this for you (just don’t tell them it was our suggestion…they’ll hate us for it).
 For those of you who have ever struggled when carving the cooked roast, this is the answer.
 When done properly, you can’t even tell that the ribs have been separated.
-The cooking process will be exactly the same and there will be no loss of juice because the ribs are seating back exactly where they were and will seal the roast while cooking.
-When done, simply cut the strings and lift off the meat… Voilà!
-You have a boneless roast to slice and the ribs will be fully cooked and servable if desired.
-You will also find that you can get even more servings when the roast is prepared this way.

-There’s a million ways to cook a prime rib, but roasting in an oven is a tried and true favorite.
-I’ll admit, the only time I cook a prime rib is around the holidays, and I’m not one to experiment with cooking methods when I’ve got fifteen hungry family members waiting on me.
+There’s a million ways to cook a Prime Rib, but roasting in an oven is a tried-and-true favorite.
+I’ll admit the only time I cook a Prime Rib is around the holidays, and I’m not one to experiment with cooking methods when I’ve got fifteen hungry family members waiting on me.

-My trick is to start with a 500 degree oven (make sure you don’t skip the step of preheating!).
-Put the roast in for 15 minutes at this heat, then drop the oven temp to 350 degrees.
+My trick is to start with a 500-degree oven (make sure you don’t skip the step of preheating!).
+Put the rib roast in for 15 minutes at this heat, then drop the oven temp to 350 degrees.
 Going hot at the beginning of the cooking process gives you a nice sear and blasts the heat into the center of the roast, giving you a more uniform finish.
 Depending on the size of your roast, the remaining cook time at 350 degrees will vary.
 These times will give you a medium rare finish:

-• 4-5lb roast: 1 hour and 15 minutes
+• 4-5 lb roast: 1 hour and 15 minutes

-• 6-7lb roast: 1 hour and 30 minutes
+• 6-7 lb roast: 1 hour and 30 minutes

-• 8-9lb roast: 1 hour and 45 minutes
+• 8-9 lb roast: 1 hour and 45 minutes

-• 10-11lb roast: 2 hours
+• 10-11 lb roast: 2 hours

-• 12-13lb & 14-15lb roast: 2 hours and 15minutes
+• 12-13 lb & 14-15 lb roast: 2 hours and 15 minutes

-The roast will continue cooking once you take it out of the oven, it’ll go an additional 5 degrees or so.
-Don’t rush this step, make you give it a good 10 minutes.
+The rib roast will continue cooking once you take it out of the oven; it’ll go an additional 5 degrees or so.
+Don’t rush this step, make sure you give it a good 10 minutes.
 With individual steaks, they’re small enough that the time it takes you to get it off the grill, into your kitchen, get your knives out, etc…. that’s about enough ‘resting’ time.
-With a larger cut, especially a roast, it needs a little extra time.
+With a larger cut, especially a rib roast, it needs a little extra time.
 So, whether you use those ten minutes to corral everyone towards the kitchen to serve up, or sit down with a glass of wine, use it!